How to Apply

 https://www.sas.upenn.edu/graduate-division/prospective-students/application-information.
 The department does not use paper applications; all applications must be submitted online.
 Please do not mail any documents to the Department of the University; we will not use any paper documents in our review of applications.

-Applications will be accepted beginning October 2024.
-The application deadline is late December/January for both Masters and PhD.
+The application deadline is January 2nd for both Masters and PhD.

 Any technical issues with the CollegeNet application should be addressed to Technical Support on the CollegeNet application system and not with the Graduate Anthropology Department.